All Articles/

 • Remove cellulose debris — woodpiles, tree stumps, and construction debris near your foundation attract termites

 The best repair is the one you never need.
-If you're concerned about termite activity — or want to make sure your current protection is working — schedule a FREE inspection with Romex.
+If you're concerned about termite activity — or want to ensure your current protection is working — schedule a FREE inspection with Romex.

 Ready to Protect Your Home?

-Don't wait until termite damage gets worse.
+Don't wait until termite damage worsens.
 Get a FREE professional termite inspection from Romex Pest Control — no obligation, no pressure.

 Claim Your FREE Inspection →